joaowillamy/react-storybook-jest-lerna/README.md

 ## Linking

-When linking inside of the Monorepo, everything works as expected.
-If you are trying to consume packages from this Monorepo _in a different application_ locally, using `npm link` or `yarn link` [does not work as expected](https://github.com/yarnpkg/yarn/issues/5538).
-However, we have a workaround for the time being.

 1. Run `yarn build`
 1. Run `yarn dev`
 1. Change the `package.json` of the consumer from `$YOUR_PACKAGE_NAME` (which lives inside the monorepo) to `file:./../monorepo/packages/$YOUR_PACKAGE_NAME`